OneGround/About/ApiVersions.md

 ⚫ **Future**  - the version scheduled for deployment, which may be partially deployed in the current version.

-<em>Release</em> is the date at which Fundament started to support the vesrion in production.
+<em>Release</em> is the date at which OneGround started to support the vesrion in production.
 Subsequent changes (under the same Api version) can be found in the changelog.

 <em>End of Life</em> is the (expected) termination of support